CalebClauson/schedule-app/README.md

 # Schedule App

 This project is still under active development.
-The database helper layer is mostly completed, but it has not been fully activated or tested through the Flask app yet.
+The database helper layer is mostly built, and the Flask app now has a working login flow, protected routes, a dashboard schedule view, lesson detail pages, and editable lesson/student notes.

 ## Project Idea